Elon120/Simple-Hacked-Client/README.md

 # Cairor
 A hack client for Minecraft pe.
 Simple but effective!

-So netease, fuck you!

-# How to Use ?
+# How to use the client.
 - FW: Move forward 4 blocks.
 - UP: Move up 10 blocks.
 - DN: Move down 10 blocks.